 Emilie Feldman (Working), Managerial Attention and Organizational Adjustment Costs in Diversified Firms.

-Emilie Feldman (Working), Legacy Spinoffs and Information Asymmetry in Diversified Firms.
+Emilie Feldman (Working), Corporate Spinoffs and Analysts’ Coverage Decisions: The Implications for Diversified Firms.

 Emilie Feldman (Working), Managerial Compensation and Incentive Alignment in Corporate Spinoffs.

 Emilie Feldman (Working), Dual Directors and the Value of Board Interlocks Following Corporate Spinoffs.

 Emilie Feldman (2006), A Basic Quantification of the Competitive Implications of the Demise of Arthur Andersen, Review of Industrial Organization, 29: 193-212.
 Abstract

 Awards And Honors

 - Distinguished Paper Award, Business Policy and Strategy Division, Academy of Management Annual Meeting, 2012

 - Best Paper Proceedings, Business Policy and Strategy Division, Academy of Management Annual Meeting, 2012

 - Finalist, Wiley Blackwell Outstanding Dissertation Award in Business Policy and Strategy, Academy of Management, 2011

 - Finalist, William H. Newman Award (for the best single-authored paper based on a dissertation completed in the past three years), Academy of Management, 2011